Diyshift/3D-Printer/README.md

 # 3D Printing Stuff
-Excuse the mess, everything here is a work in progress.
+Please excuse the mess, everything here is a work in progress.